dhruvateamaps/kata/component_plan.md

-# This file contains the various components and their responsibilities
+# This file lists the various components and their respective responsibilities

 ## User Interface